You're just a click away from

-At CityLife Dental, your implant dentistry procedure is in gentle, professional hands.
-Dr. John Hong has received extensive special training in implantology at the Columbia University School of Dentistry in New York City.
-That precise knowledge and customized care goes into every implant, from a single tooth to full-mouth reconstruction.
+At CityLife Dental Care NYC, your implant dentistry procedure is in gentle, professional hands.
+Dr. John Hong has received extensive specialized training in implantology at the Columbia University School of Dentistry in New York City.
+That precise knowledge and customized care go into every implant, from a single tooth to full-mouth reconstruction.

 Your new tooth is held in place with an abutment, which is a small connecting piece between the tooth (a crown) and the implant.

 Implants take multiple appointments over several weeks or months to complete.
-Read below to learn what to expect at CityLife Dental.
+Read below to learn what to expect at CityLife Dental Care NYC.

 You’ll come in for a thorough examination, which includes taking X-rays of the affected tooth or teeth.
 Once Dr. Hong has examined the images, you’ll speak with him about your opinions and set a course of action.

 Dr. Hong will place the dental implant in your jawbone, right where your tooth or teeth are missing.
 Dr. Hong offers The Wand® single-tooth anesthesia, local anesthesia and other sedation options for those sensitive to pain or who are otherwise anxious about their appointment.
 Dr. Hong may place a temporary tooth to make it easier to chew, talk, and conduct other everyday activities.

 Occasionally, a connector piece called an abutment is implanted at the same time as your implant.
 If your abutment was not placed during your implant placement appointment, you’ll have to make another appointment after you recover.